 While Kentucky law provides housing accommodations for ESAs, public access rights are more limited.
 Unlike service animals, ESAs are not automatically granted access to public spaces such as restaurants, stores, or public transportation.

-You need an ESA letter from a licensed mental health professional stating that you have a mental or emotional disability and that the animal provides necessary support.
+You need an ESA letter in Kentucky from a licensed mental health professional stating that you have a mental or emotional disability and that the animal provides necessary support.
 The letter must include the provider’s license details and is typically valid for one year.

 You cannot be denied housing due to your ESA, as long as you provide a valid ESA letter and follow the necessary steps.